ober/zone-matrix/README.md

 zone-matrix
 ===========

-These files are take from Dylan Wen's dot-emacs repo at:
+These files are taken from Dylan Wen's dot-emacs repo at:

 https://bitbucket.org/lisp/dot-emacs